Back to all posts

 • natural light without screen glare

-• at least one practical backup cafe or workspace nearby
+• one practical backup cafe or workspace within walking distance

-If those details are non-negotiable, compare digital nomad apartments in CDMX before choosing by neighborhood name alone.
+If the workspace is non-negotiable, compare digital nomad apartments in CDMX before choosing by neighborhood name.

 For monthly stays